 - 1. Custom Software Development: As technology becomes increasingly ingrained in a lot of businesses, the demand to adopt digital transformation has also been increasing for the custom software development business.
-It has been one of their top priorities as they focus to keep up with these technological changes in order to stay relevant and competitive in the market.
-The Group has observed an increase in demand for its custom software development in 2023 where revenues substantially increased by 16% from last year.
-With this, Xurpas will continue to take this opportunity to maximize its expertise in providing these types of services in the market - 2.
+It has been one of their top priorities as they focus to keep up with these technological changes in order to stay relevant and competitive in the market. - 2.
 IT Staff Augmentation: As companies look to optimize their workforce and fill skill gaps, the demand for IT staff augmentation services remains high globally.
 This led to the Group's decision to expand its digital influence geographically to cover other markets in need of their services even beyond the country's borders.
-In 2023, the Company has already incorporated Xurpas Australia as its aims to introduce its product offerings and services to larger markets. - 3.
+In 2024, the Company has already incorporated Xurpas Australia as its aims to introduce its product offerings and services to larger markets. - 3.
 Digital Business Solutions: As the Company aims to curate a regional marketplace of B2B software services and products, it is targeting to cater the large untapped SME Market.
 Xurpas will help these companies enable their digital transformations by providing tools and solutions to address their business needs in financial, production/manufacturing, people, marketing, sales, and customer management.
 These products will provide similar functionalities and benefits as global brands used by multinationals and large local companies, but will be offered at a significantly lower-cost, to accommodate the budgets of local SMEs.
 These SMEs comprise a large percentage of the market.
 Xurpas shall implement this with a curated technology platform and an ecosystem of partners.
-Thus, the establishment of Xurpas Software, Inc. This will focus on providing business solutions of various technological products and services to different industries from different scales.
+Thus, the establishment of Xurpas Software, Inc. This will focus on providing business solutions of various technological products and services to different industries from different scales. - 4.
 Artificial Intelligence: As businesses increasingly recognize the value of AI in driving efficiency and innovation, demand for comprehensive AI services is on the rise.
-Xurpas Enterprise launch Xurpas AI Lab (XAIL) this 2023 which provides data science and consulting services, along with a range of AI solutions to help businesses leverage the power of data with AI to solve real-world business problems and unlock opportunities to gain lasting strategic advantage.
+Xurpas Enterprise launch Xurpas AI Lab (XAIL) which provides data science and consulting services, along with a range of AI solutions to help businesses leverage the power of data with AI to solve real-world business problems and unlock opportunities to gain lasting strategic advantage.
 By offering end-to-end AI solutions and expertise, XAIL is well-positioned to capitalize on this growing demand and solidify its position as a leader in the industry.